top of page

 27. Frances Frei

-Frances Frei is a Professor at Harvard Business School and co-author (with Anne Morriss) of "Unleashed: The Unapologetic Leader's Guide to Empowering Everyone Around You."
-Frances combines deep academic research with hands on consulting, having served as Uber's first Senior Vice President of Leadership and Strategy during the company's cultural transformation.
+Frances Frei is a Professor at Harvard Business School and co-author with Anne Morriss of Unleashed: The Unapologetic Leader's Guide to Empowering Everyone Around You.
+Ranked number seven on Thinkers50 (2025) jointly with Anne Morriss, Frances combines deep academic research with hands-on consulting.
+She served as Uber's first Senior Vice President of Leadership and Strategy during the company's cultural transformation.

-Her work on trust, inclusion, and service excellence has made her one of the most sought after advisors for organisations navigating cultural change.
+Her work on trust, inclusion, and service excellence has made her one of the most sought-after advisors for organisations navigating cultural change.

 Specialties: Trust building, inclusive leadership, service excellence, cultural transformation